sequenceiq/slider/src/site/markdown/testing.md

-Note that while the same properties need to be set in `hoya-core/src/test/resources/hoya-client.xml`, those tests take a file in the local filesystem -here a URI to a path visible across all nodes in the cluster are required the tests do not copy the .tar/.tar.gz files over.
-The application configuration directories may be local or remote -they are copied into the `.hoya` directory during cluster creation.
+Note that while the same properties need to be set in `slider-core/src/test/resources/slider-client.xml`, those tests take a file in the local filesystem -here a URI to a path visible across all nodes in the cluster are required the tests do not copy the .tar/.tar.gz files over.
+The application configuration directories may be local or remote -they are copied into the `.slider` directory during cluster creation.

 ### HBase Parameters